 - Pour into a silicon waffle tray, spread to the edges and then bake the buckwheat waffle for 6-8 mins at 350F / 180 C until cooked.

 - If you have a waffle iron you can use this instead.

-- Leave to stand in the mould for 5 mins then take out and serve with melted dark chocolate, coconut yoghurt, berries or whatever you fancy.
+- Leave the gluten-free waffle to stand in the mould for 5 mins then take out and serve with melted dark chocolate, coconut yoghurt, berries or whatever you fancy.

 - I’m using blended cashews and water rather than adding any plant based milk.